 Additional symptoms include showing signs of pessimism and making sarcastic comments about the job as well as holding a cynical attitude about the workplace and everyone in it.

-Moreover, these employees are always thinking of whether or not they are a good fit for the organisation, and whether or not they should quit the job and seek employment elsewhere.
+Moreover, these employees are always thinking about whether or not they are a good fit for the organisation, and whether or not they should quit the job and seek employment elsewhere.

 We see this happening a lot with millennials especially, what with their famous job-hopping habit.

-We blame them for not being able to settle down for a job; but could it be because organisations are pushing them in the wrong places, that burnout becomes inevitable?
+We blame them for not being able to settle down for a job; but could it be because organisations are pushing them to the wrong places, that burnout becomes inevitable?